 Political Advertising.
-Employees are prohibited from using authorized electronic communication means, including social media or District e-mail addresses, to support or oppose a candidate for nomination or election to a public office or office of a political party, a political party, or a public officer or a measure.
+Employees are prohibited from using authorized electronic communication means, including social media or District email addresses, to support or oppose a candidate for nomination or election to a public office or office of a political party, or a public officer or a measure.
 Tex.
 Educ.
 Code § 11.169.